KammLote/AndroidEavesdrop/report_plan.md

 **Architecture of the APK**:
 Get a deeper vision of the App framework: main packages, global and specific class trees.
 CFG of the entire App/Packages if I manage to make it work.
+-> Binaries are not stripped, so it is easy

 **Native files**:
 Show the native libraries present in the application.